 A price on pollution will benefit the climate, people, and the economy.

 CCL’s preferred climate change solution is to put a price on carbon pollution and allocate the proceeds directly to Americans via a monthly dividend check, to spend as they see fit.
 Since 2009, CCL has been advocating for this policy under the name “Carbon Fee and Dividend”.
-In 2018, the bipartisan Energy Innovation and Carbon Dividend Act (S. 3791 / H.R.
-7173) was introduced, which aligns closely with CCL’s carbon pricing principles.
-CCL is now supporting this bill in Congress and working diligently toward its passage.
+In 2018, the bipartisan Energy Innovation and Carbon Dividend Act was introduced into both chambers of Congress.
+The bill (H.R.
+763) has been reintroduced into the House of Representatives in 2019.
+CCL supports this bill, and is working towards its re-introduction in the Senate, and its passage through Congress.

 This policy would place a predictable, steadily-rising price on carbon and other greenhouse gases.
 All fees collected, minus administrative costs, are allocated in equal shares to all Americans in the form of a monthly dividend check.
 In just 12 years such a system would reduce carbon emissions by at least 40%.
 Studies show it would also add 2.1 million jobs to the American economy.